Team members each worked 3 hours, picking up sticks at Grinnell College Golf Course

 Picking up sticks by hand throughout the course would be a huge task for the one full-time groundskeeper at the golf course.
 With six high school golfers working, Hart said, the team did work that would normally take one person several days.

 “The GHS boys golf team is more than willing to pitch in a bit to help get GCGC ready for the season,” said GHS Golf Coach Mike Baker.
 “Our golfers realize they are very fortunate to get to play and practice at a facility that just keeps improving every year in quality.
+The Types of Grass On Golf Courses also are of great quality and very essential for the sport.

 “The opportunity provided by Shane Hart and GCGC for GHS golfers to improve their games is greatly appreciated by our golfers and coaches,” Baker added.